-Yvette Lind is assistant professor in tax law at Copenhagen Business School (2019 - ).
-She is an alumnus at the Max Planck Institute for Tax Law and Public Finance (Germany) where she has been a guest researcher in 2018 and 2020 as well as a scholarship holder in 2019.
-In addition to this she has been a guest researcher at the IBFD - International Bureau of Fiscal Documentation (the Netherlands) in 2011, 2012 and 2015, Levin College at University of Florida (the United States), the Faculty of Law at Lund University (Sweden), the School of Business and Social Sciences at Aarhus University (Denmark) and the Faculty of Law at Copenhagen University (Denmark).
+Yvette Lind is Assistant professor in tax law at Copenhagen Business School (2019- ).
+She is an alumni at the Max Planck Institute for Tax Law and Public Finance (Germany) where she has been a guest researcher in 2018 as well as a scholarship holder in 2019.
+In addition to this she has been a guest researcher at the IBFD - International Bureau of Fiscal Documentation (the Netherlands) in 2011, 2012 and 2015, the School of Business and Social Sciences at Aarhus University (Denmark), the Faculty of Law at Copenhagen University (Denmark) and is also a regular guest researcher at the Faculty of Law at Lund University (Sweden).

-She is currently an associate editor at the Nordic Law Journal on Law and Society in addition to acting as a guest editor for other journals, such as Florida Tax Review, Nordic Tax Journal and UCPH Fiscal Relations Law Journal (FIRE Journal).
+Her editorial responsibilities include the role as associate editor at the Nordic Journal on Law and Society in addition to acting as a guest editor for other research journals, such as Florida Tax Review and the Nordic Tax Journal.

-She is at present time working on her project “Political (Tax) Equity in a Global Context” in which she explores the effects of increased taxpayer mobility with reference to the allocation of not only taxation and access to (social) welfare benefits but also political rights and benefits such as voting privileges.
-As a result, the project is highly influenced by not only legal frameworks traditionally linked to taxation and social insurance law but also constitutional law, legal philosophy, political economics, and political science.
+At the moment, she works on the project “Political inequality between globally mobile taxpayers - A comparative legal study on taxation and democracy at national-, EU- and international level” (in short: Tax&Dem).
+A project which explores the effects of increased taxpayer mobility with reference to the allocation of not only taxation and access to (social) welfare benefits but also political rights and benefits such as voting privileges.
+As a result, the project is highly influenced by not only legal frameworks traditionally linked to taxation and social insurance law but also constitutional law and human rights law.

 - International taxation